- Access Port Protection (APPROTECT)

 The entire set of files and folders of which a project is composed, together with the revision history of each file.
 It is often composed of multiple branches.
-It is also known as Git repository or Git project, and is similar to a Git submodule.
+It is also known as Git repository or Git project, and is similar to a Submodule of Git.

 The property or component in a secure system that provides the foundation of a Chain of Trust.